boshoffwillem/design-patterns/gang-of-four-patterns/StructuralPatterns/README.md

 Thus, we use a special device (an adapter) to give us the interface we require from the interface we have.

-**Thus, in software, the Adapter is a construct which adapts an existing interface X to conform to the required interface Y.**
+**Thus, in software, the Adapter is a construct that adapts an existing interface X to conform to the required interface Y.**

-One of the side-effects of the adapter pattern is that you have a lot of temporary information, and work can duplicated.
+One of the side effects of the adapter pattern is that you have a lot of temporary information, and work can duplicated.
 You can deal with this by simply implementing caching or memoization, to prevent the Adapter from re-calculating or re-adapting something